Enlarged Prostate Treatment in St. Petersburg, FL

 An enlarged prostate is medically known as benign prostatic hyperplasia, or BPH.
 This condition describes a prostate that has grown large enough to exceed its natural boundaries and begin to push down on the urethra.

 Urologist Eric Diner, MD specializes in treating and diagnosing BPH in the St. Petersburg, FL area and is board-certified by the American Board of Urology.
 If you’re experiencing symptoms of an enlarged prostate, contact Dr. Diner today to schedule an appointment.
 Don’t wait to get a proper diagnosis and start treatment.
-Give our urology office in St. Petersburg a call at (727) 824-7146 to get started.
+Give our urology clinic in St. Petersburg a call at (727) 824-7146 to get started.

 What Are the Symptoms of BPH?